Consumer Medicine Information

 If you become pregnant while using this medicine, tell your doctor immediately.

 Keep all of your doctor's appointments so that your progress can be checked.
 It is recommended that your doctor performs examinations to check for the presences of polyps once a year during the first two years after starting treatment, and then at a minimum of five-year intervals.
 (See 'Medical check-ups before and during treatment' in 'Before you use REVESTIVE' section).

 Your doctor will take special care and monitor your small bowel function and monitor for signs and symptoms indicating problems with your gallbladder, bile ducts and pancreas.

 Things you must not do

-Do not use REVESTIVE to treat any other complaints unless your doctor tells you to.
+use REVESTIVE to treat any other complaints unless your doctor tells you to.